JT (visualization format): History

-JT was originally developed by Engineering Animation, Inc. and Hewlett Packard as the DirectModel toolkit (initially Jupiter).
+JT was originally developed by Engineering Animation, Inc. and Hewlett-Packard as the DirectModel toolkit (initially Jupiter).
 JT is the abbreviation for Jupiter Tesselation.
-When EAI was purchased by UGS Corp., JT became a part of UGS’s suite of products.
+When EAI was purchased by UGS Corp., JT became a part of UGS's suite of products.
 Early in 2007 UGS announced the publication of the JT data format easing the adoption of JT as a master 3D format.
 Also in 2007, UGS was acquired by Siemens AG and became Siemens Digital Industries Software.
 JT is the common interoperability format in use across all of Siemens Digital Industries Software and has been adopted as the long term data archival format across all of Siemens.

 On September 18, 2009, the ISO stated officially that the JT specification has been accepted for publication as an ISO Publicly Available Specification (PAS).
 End of August 2010 the Ballot for the New Work Item (NWI) proposal for JT as ISO International Standard was started by ProSTEP iViP.
 ProSTEP iViP thereby aimed on the one hand to publish the JT file format specification as ISO Standard and, on the other hand, to harmonize this undertaking with the new STEP AP 242 development, so that JT and STEP (especially STEP AP 242 XML) can be used together to assure major benefits within industrial data exchange scenarios.

-On 2012 December, JT has been officially published as ISO 14306:2012 (ISO JT V1) as a 3D visualization format, based on version 9.5 of JT specifications released by Siemens Digital Industries Software.
+In 2012 December, JT has been officially published as ISO 14306:2012 (ISO JT V1) as a 3D visualization format, based on version 9.5 of JT specifications released by Siemens Digital Industries Software.
 Through this publication via ISO, for the first time a completely neutral and royalty-free specification of JT was available.

 Beginning of 2013, in ISO the specification of ISO JT V2 was started.
 The ISO/DIS 14306 V2 was accepted by ISO in November 2016.
 The final International Standard was published in November 2017.
 Main difference between V1 and V2 is the incorporation of a STEP B-rep as an additional B-rep segment.

 For providing additional functionalities and innovations required by industry, ProSTEP iViP and VDA decided mid of 2015 to specify a so-called JT Industrial Application Package (JTIAP), which is a JT file format specification completely compatible to ISO 14306 (V1 as well as the future V2) and currently existing JT-Open-based implementations.
 Thereby, JTIAP provide a more comprehensive compression algorithm (LZMA), specifies XT B-rep as recommended representation of exact geometry and allows the neutral and royalty-free implementation of JT.